ZCG808/zhuochenggan.github.io/essays/AI Essay.md

 **Impact on Learning and Understanding**

-Incorporaton of AI have boosted my efficiency in learning new material as it provide one direct stop on getting information and personalize explanation.
+Incorporation of AI have boosted my efficiency in learning new material as it provide one direct stop on getting information and personalize explanation.
 Although it doesn’t provide the most in-depth solution, it’s 24/7 availability and detail oriented solution has benefited me a lot as a student and developer.

 **Practical Applications**